Sourdough Starter Recipe

 Learn how to make a Sourdough Starter from scratch the easy way with this comprehensive, step-by-step tutorial.
 It's easy to cultivate a strong starter that will have you baking healthy sourdough bread in about 7 days!

-Day 1: Mix ½ cup (60 g) whole wheat flour, ½ cup (60 g) all-purpose flour and ½ cup (120 g) water in a clean jar.
-Cover the jar loosely and leave it in a warm area, 70°F (21°C), for 24 hours.
+On the first day, mix 1 cup of the flour mixture with ½ cup of water in a clean jar.
+Cover the jar loosely and leave it in a warm area of your kitchen for 24 hours.

 Repeat daily feedings until the starter is ready to bake with.
 You'll know it's ready when it doubles in size within 4-12 hours after feeding it, the texture looks light and fluffy with plenty of bubbles on the surface and around the sides of the jar.
 Colder kitchens will take longer than warmer kitchens.

-- Another way to find out if your starter is ready, is to perform a "float test".
+How to perform a "float test".
 When the starter has doubled in size, drop a tablespoon into a jar of room temperature water.
 If it floats, it a good indication it is ready to bake with.
 If it drops to the bottom keep feeding and try again.